stolostron/rhacm-docs/_pages/new_guide_setup.md

 * The `open-cluster-management` repository
 * Red Hat VPN
 * Pantheon
+* GitLab

 **Important**: Do you really need a new guide?
-See the doucmentation architect to discuss this.
+See the documentation architect to discuss placement of new content.

 To create a new guide in the product documentation, you must create a new folder in your repository, and a new book in Pantheon.
 When you create a new folder, you must also create a `master.adoc` and `docinfo.xml` file for your new folder.
+See the repo for examples.

 ## Creating a new folder